-One key observation from the global monotonicity metrics shown in Figure 13 is that TempestRemap fails to maintain strict global bounds, while low-order ESMF and the meshless GMLS-CAAS schemes recover them consistently.
-However, the local bound-preservation metrics in Figure 14 demonstrate that when using the conservative, high-order TempestRemap algorithm, element-wise dissipation in the field data is strictly bounded and relatively much smaller in comparison to other remapping algorithms.
+One key observation from the global monotonicity metrics shown in Fig. 13 is that TempestRemap fails to maintain strict global bounds, while low-order ESMF and the meshless GMLS-CAAS schemes recover them consistently.
+However, the local bound preservation metrics in Fig. 14 demonstrate that when using the conservative, high-order TempestRemap algorithm, element-wise dissipation in the field data is strictly bounded and relatively much smaller in comparison to other remapping algorithms.

-6 Future Research Directions
+6 Future research directions

-This work provides a foundation for the systematic computation of key metrics of interest in regridding problems and implements the infrastructure to sample analytical and real-world fields and measure the metrics through a flexible Python code.
-In the current manuscript, we have presented detailed experiments to compare remapping schemes for FV-FV discretization settings on three specific mesh families (CS, MPAS, RLL) of varying resolutions, both uniform and regionally refined.
+This work provides a foundation for the systematic computation of key metrics of interest in regridding problems and implements the infrastructure to sample analytical and realworld fields as well as to measure the metrics through a flexible Python code.
+In the current paper, we have presented detailed experiments to compare remapping schemes for FV- FV discretization settings on three specific mesh families (CS, MPAS, RLL) of varying resolutions, both uniform and regionally refined.
 There are several research directions that will be explored further in order to strengthen and improve the intercomparison protocol and apply it to more realistic climate science problems.